blakedallen/gamelogs/README.md

 ### Badlands

-The players saw about 13 orcs on the blasted lanscape
+The players saw about 13 orcs on the blasted landscape

 ### The heist